Best dividend large-cap industrial stocks for 2025

 Dover's Engineered Products segment delivers equipment and software for markets such as vehicle aftermarket, aerospace, and industrial automation.
 The Clean Energy & Fueling segment provides safety and efficiency solutions for fueling and clean energy applications.
 The Imaging & Identification segment offers marking, coding, and digital printing solutions, while Pumps & Process Solutions focuses on fluid handling across various industries.
 Lastly, the Climate & Sustainability Technologies segment develops energy-efficient equipment for refrigeration, heating, and beverage packaging markets.

-Dover Corporation financial statements
+Dover financial statements

 Analysts recommendation: 2